chase-seibert/blog/_posts/2015-06-25-python-mocking-cookbook.md

 # Bonus - Mocking All Tests in a Suite

-San you have a certain mock that you want to apply to all tests in a TestCase class.
+Say you have a certain mock that you want to apply to all tests in a TestCase class.
 You have two options.
 You can apply the patch in the `setUp` and un-apply the patch in `tearDown`, or you can over-ride `run`.

 ```python
 def run(self, result=None):